thojmr/KK_VREnhancement/README.md

 # Introduction
 This repository contains the KK_VREnhancement plugin, that adds a few enhancements for VR in story mode.
 Requires KoikatuVR.
+Not sure if I'll add much more to this right now.
+Mostly working on other projects.

 ## Additions
 - Adds colliders to the VR controllers so you can use your hands for more than just menus.
 Go forth and Boop!